 3. Go For A Natural Massage In Afu Aau Falls

 Also known as Ole Moe Falls, the Afu Aau Falls splash from the thick rainforest into a deep swimming pool.
-Go for a swim and enjoy the sounds of water gently trickling from the moss covered rocks and of birds enjoying another day in paradise.
+Go for a swim and enjoy the sounds of water gently trickling from the moss-covered rocks and of birds enjoying another day in paradise.
 It’s also a good spot for a picnic and for those who like to practice their backflips.

 2. Scuba Dive With Sea Turtles

 Savaii is actually the best place in Samoa for scuba diving at the moment.
-The reef is quite interesting, with underwater volcanic activity that created canyons, boulders, and chasms that you have to negotiate your way through.
+The reef is quite interesting, having undergone underwater volcanic activity that has created canyons, boulders, and chasms that you have to negotiate your way through.
 Book a spot with Dive Savaii for some seriously rewarding and long dives.
 I encountered stingrays hiding in the ocean floor, freakishly looking lionfish and lots of sea turtles from really up close.
 An added bonus was the wreck of the John Williams V, a missionary boat that sailed from Apia to Savaii over Christmas and mistakenly crashed into the reef.

 1. Relax On Manase’s Tropical Beaches

 The beaches around the village of Manase are among the prettiest beaches in Samoa and there’s hardly anyone around.
-With plenty of family operated beach fale accommodations to choose from, this is the place to base yourself in Savaii for a few days.
-When you’re not catching up on your holiday reading list, scout the beach for sea turtles that love to come close to feed off the sea grass.
+With plenty of family-operated beach fale accommodations to choose from, this is the place to base yourself in Savaii for a few days.
+When you’re not catching up on your holiday reading list, scout the beach for sea turtles that love to come close to feed off the seagrass.
 If you want a more strenuous activity, hit the water and try to keep up with them.
 They might be turtles alright, but they can swim like Usain Bolt sprints 100 meters!